xpack/xpack-build-box/ubuntu/README.md

 docker push "ilegeul/ubuntu:amd64-12.04-xbb-v3.3"
 ```

-The build takes about 4 hours on the intel NUC.
+The build takes about 4 hours on an Intel NUC.

 ```bash
 set -o errexit